TRIQS/dft_tools/doc/guide/conversion.rst

 where the ``x=-1,1,0`` option indicates that the V--O bonds in the octahedra are rotated by (approximatively) 45 degrees with respect to the axes of the `Pbnm` cell.

-The converter will analyze the matrix elements of the local Hamiltonian to find the symmetry matrices `rot_mat` needed for the global-to-local transformation of the basis set for correlated orbitals (see section :ref:`hdfstructure`).
+The converter will analyse the matrix elements of the local Hamiltonian to find the symmetry matrices `rot_mat` needed for the global-to-local transformation of the basis set for correlated orbitals (see section :ref:`hdfstructure`).